pac3r/Arduino-FOC-drivers/src/encoders/calibrated/README.md

 ## EDIT March 2025

 The code has been rewritten to reduce its memory footprint and allow more flexible Lookup table (LUT) sizing.
-Additionally, the calibrated sensor class now supports providing the saved LUT as a parameter to the constructor.
+Additionally, the calibrated sensor class now supports providing the saved LUT as a paramer for calibration.
 This allows you to save the LUT and load it on startup to avoid recalibration on each startup.

 The LUT and sensor's zero angle and direction are outputed by the calibration process to the Serial terminal.
 So you can copy and paste them into your code.